Jenni Falconer: Radio

 On 14 March 2013, Global Radio announced that Falconer would join Heart to host the Sunday morning show from 6 am to 8 am, replacing Jason Donovan who took a break from the network to tour in the musical Priscilla: Queen of the Desert.

 In June 2019, her early breakfast show was extended 4–6:30am due to Heart Breakfast (usually 6am-10am) becoming national with the new Scheduled of 6.30am-10am.
 As a result, she decided to step down from her Sunday show.

 In December 2019, It was announced that Falconer had decided to leave Heart and would be replaced on her Early Breakfast slot by James Stewart.
-In January 2020, it was announced that Falconer would be the new host for Smooth London breakfast & hosting on Saturday mid-mornings, the latter being broadcast across the UK.
+In January 2020, it was announced that Falconer would be the new host for Smooth London breakfast and hosting on Saturday mid-mornings, the latter being broadcast across the UK.

 In February 2025, it was announced that Falconer would be the presenter of the new national Smooth Breakfast show broadcast across England and Wales on FM, AM, digital radio and online.